DimoRadonjic/threejs_ai_project/README.md

-# AI-Powered 3D Website Using React Three JS
+# AI-Powered 3D Website Using React and Three JS

 Introduction